-- reflect theologically on the central issue of the project. - o offer suggestions for further research. - Final Format of the Project Report: Though each report will have its own unique content and format, the following major sections are to be included in the final report: - a 100-word abstract of the project's main theme. - theological rationale and reflection. - major goals of the research project - research method(s) employed - analysis of conclusions and application to ministry - a comprehensive bibliography - The final report is expected to address clearly its intended audience (i.e., peers in ministry, educated laity).
+- a 100-word abstract of the project's main theme; - theological rationale and reflection; - major goals of the research project; - research method(s) employed; - analysis of conclusions and application to ministry; - a comprehensive bibliography. - The final report is expected to address clearly its intended audience (i.e., peers in ministry, educated laity).
 It should review and critically analyze the primary results of the research with an emphasis on how the learning involved enhances the practice of ministry.
-The desired length of the final written document is between 100 and 150 typed, double-spaced pages, exclusive of appendices, bibliography, etc. With the approval of the Project Supervisor, the length of the document may vary given the nature of the project. - Major Project Presentation: Upon approval of the final draft of the doctoral project report by the Project Supervisor, each candidate is required to make a public presentation of the project on DMin Symposium Day.
+The desired length of the final written document is between 100 and 150 typed, double-spaced pages, exclusive of appendices, bibliography, etc. With the approval of the Project Supervisor, the length of the document may vary given the nature of the project. - Major Project Presentation: Upon approval of the final draft of the Major Project by the Project Supervisor, each candidate is required to make a public presentation of the project at the DMin Symposium.
 Candidates are encouraged to be creative in their presentations in keeping with the nature of the project and the style best suited for sharing the contributions of their research with colleagues.
-However, the following areas of discussion should be taken into consideration: - o How did you become interested in the project and why do you believe it is important? - What is the basic research question or assertion at the core of the project? - What were the research procedures and/or creative strategies used to produce your Major Project and why were they chosen? - o What are your central findings or insights? - o Are you able to identify areas that would merit further research? - o How do you see the project contributing to church and society? - Required Components of Presentation: Candidates are required to address briefly two questions in keeping with the learning goals of the Doctor of Ministry degree at Lancaster Theological Seminary: - How has the project enhanced the candidate's practice of ministry (e.g., preaching, pastoral care, leadership, teaching, etc.)? - How has the project influenced the candidate's vocational development in ministry (e.g., ministerial identity, sense of mission, etc.)? - The presentation of the doctoral project is not given a grade, but all in attendance are asked to complete an evaluation form.
+The following areas of discussion should be included: - O How did you become interested in the project and why do you believe it is important? - O What is the basic research question or assertion at the core of the project? - O What were the research procedures and/or creative strategies used to produce your Major Project and why were they chosen? - O What are your central findings or insights? - O Are you able to identify areas that would merit further research? - O How do you see the project contributing to church and society? - How has the project enhanced your practice of ministry (e.g., preaching, pastoral care, leadership, teaching, etc.)? - How has the project influenced your vocational development in ministry (e.g., ministerial identity, sense of mission, etc.)? - The presentation of the doctoral project is not given a grade, but all in attendance are asked to complete an evaluation form.
 It is understood that the candidate may wish to utilize feedback from the presentation and the evaluations in the form of corrections, clarifications, additions or ideas for further research.
 In consultation with the Project Supervisor, these may be included in the draft of the doctoral project report prior to submitting the final copy for publication.
-Any revisions should be made, reviewed, and approved by the Project Supervisor within 10 days of the Symposium. - Final Copy and Abstracts of Project Report: The student will receive instructions on submitting the final document for publication from the Chair of the DMin Committee.
-Please pay special attention to the deadlines, set forth in the section on Timelines and Deadlines, for this process since it must be completed before the degree can be granted.
+Any revisions should be made, reviewed, and approved by the Project Supervisor within 2 weeks of the Symposium. - Final Copy and Abstract of the Major Project: The student will receive instructions on submitting the final document for publication from the Chair of the DMin Committee or the Seminary Librarian.
+Please pay special attention to the deadlines for this process, set forth in the section on Timelines and Deadlines, below, since it must be completed before the degree can be granted.

-Time Lines and Deadlines: In order to be on track to receive the diploma at a given commencement service, the following time line must be observed, beginning with the Fall semester prior to the date of graduation:
+Time Lines and Deadlines: In order to be on track to receive the diploma at a given commencement service, the following time line must be observed, beginning with Semester 1 prior to the date of graduation: